tylerkummer/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

-  This week we used middleware as wll as the require function to import routes for our server to execute.
+  This week we used middleware as well as the require function to import routes for our server to execute.

 - [ ] Describe Middleware?